Dawn Warren, M.A, LPC

 Who works with me

 You've developed extraordinary ways of surviving and they made sense when you learned them.
-Our work together is about expanding what's possible while helping you live more authentically.
+Our work together is about expanding what's possible, while helping you live more authentically.

 What our work together looks like

 We will move slowly.
-This kind of work isn't linear and there's no rushing.
+This type of work isn't linear and there's no rushing.
 What changes over time is what you bring with you when you return to hard experiences.
 You will have more awareness, more choice, more of yourself.

 I have specialized training in dissociation and developmental trauma, and I welcome clients who have felt too complex, too much, or too hard to understand in other therapeutic spaces.